pymc-devs/pymc.io/welcome.md

 {doc}`PyMC <pymc:index>` is a probabilistic programming library for Python that allows users to build Bayesian models with a simple Python API and fit them using Markov chain Monte Carlo (MCMC) methods.

 ## Features
-PyMC strives to make Bayesian modeling as simple and painless as possible, allowing users to focus on their scientific problem, rather than on the methods used to solve it.
+PyMC strives to make Bayesian modeling as simple and painless as possible, allowing users to focus on their problem rather than the methods.

 Here is what sets it apart: